 SketchUp’s Match Photo feature has inspired many happy dances, because it enables you to

 Have you ever stuck a decal on a window or a wall?
 In SketchUp, sticking an image on a face is even easier than those decals, because digital images don’t wrinkle or trap air bubbles.
-Technically speaking, SketchUp enables you to import images that are already on your hard drive or grab images from Google Street View.
-If you import images from your hard drive (select File > Import to see the Open dialog box, shown in the figure), you can import the image as an image, a texture, or a matched photo.
+Technically speaking, SketchUp enables you to import images that are already on your hard drive.
+When you import images from your hard drive (select File > Import to see the Open dialog box, shown in the figure), you can import the image as an image, a texture, or a matched photo.

 When all you want is a material (such as brick, tile, or grass), importing a whole component from 3D Warehouse into your model can bloat the file with content you neither want nor need.
 Fortunately, you can download only the material.
 To find and download a component’s material directly in 3D Warehouse, follow these steps: